Wine Glossary, Important Wine Terms, ABC’s of Wine Talk

 Grenache: The most important grape used to produce wine in the Southern Rhone valley.

-Hard: Wines that are hard have rough tannins or high acidity.
+Hard: Wines that are hard have rough tannins often with high acidity.

 Herbaceous: Herbaceous is like hot chili peppers.
 Herbaceous wines smell of herbs.
 A little is nice, too much and the wine is taken over by the herbal qualities and loses its sense of fruit.

 Hot: A defect in wine.
-Heat is notes when too much alcohol for the style of wine has been produced. intensity:
+Heat is noted when too much alcohol for the style of wine has been produced.

-Jammy: Jammy wines are ripe and can offer scents of jam with hints of raisins of prunes.
+Jammy: Jammy wines are extremely ripe at their best, and over ripe at their worst. they taste and smell of scents of jam and can contain hints of raisins or prunes.

 Leafy: Leafy wines are vegetal.